-Transport Eynsford is on the Blackfriars to Sevenoaks line, with a half-hourly stopping service taking 55 minutes.
-You can also take a fast train from Victoria or Charing Cross and change at Bromley South or Swanley for the Sevenoaks train.
+Transport Eynsford is on the Blackfriars to Sevenoaks line, with a half-hourly Thameslink service taking 55 minutes.
+You can also take a fast train from Victoria or Charing Cross and change at Bromley South or Swanley.
 Shoreham and Otford are the next two stations down the line from Eynsford, so buy a return to one of these stations (rather than Eynsford) if you might want to finish there.